Computer ergonomics and healthy vision

 Here's the good news: You can reduce computer-related discomfort by becoming more aware of your body during computer work and adjusting your workstation and viewing habits to avoid these problems.
 The key is something called computer ergonomics.

 Ergonomics is the science of designing a job, equipment and/or workplace to fit the worker.
 The goal is to optimize the "fit" between each worker and his or her work environment to optimize performance and reduce the risk of repetitive strain injuries.

-Computer ergonomics addresses ways to optimize your computer workstation to reduce the specific risks of computer vision syndrome (CVS), neck and back pain, carpal tunnel syndrome and other disorders affecting the muscles, spine and joints.
+Computer ergonomics addresses ways to optimize your computer workstation to reduce the specific risks of computer vision syndrome, neck and back pain, carpal tunnel syndrome and other disorders affecting the muscles, spine and joints.

-Some experts in this field also use the term "visual ergonomics" when talking about designing a computer workstation with the goal of preventing CVS.
+Some experts in this field also use the term "visual ergonomics" when talking about designing a computer workstation with the goal of preventing Computer Vision Syndrome.

 You don't need an expensive consultant to create a computer workstation that reduces your risk of stress, discomfort and potential injury.

 Here are some of the top computer ergonomics tips recommended by the U.S. Department of Labor's Occupational Safety & Health Administration (OSHA).
 These tips are designed to reduce the risk of stress, physical injury and computer eye strain from prolonged computer use.